Supertext/polylang-supertext/readme.txt

 == Changelog ==

+= 4.15 =
+* Fix shortcode replacement bug when no shortcodes are present

 = 4.14 =
 * Fix bug when ACF block attributes contained Shortcodes
 * Enhance content selection to make sure the post content is sent for translation when ACF blocks are selected for translation